Breakfast-for-Pigeons/SunFounder_SensorKit_for_RPi2/README.md

 **NOTE:** This is my fork of the SunFounder Sensor Kit for the Raspberry Pi.
 The 2 basic changes I made are:
  * Python 3 instead of Python 2
- * Uses the gpiozero module instead of the RPi.GPIO module https://gpiozero.readthedocs.io/en/stable/index.html
+ * Uses the gpiozero module instead of the RPi.GPIO module: https://gpiozero.readthedocs.io/en/stable/index.html

 ## SunFounder Sensor Kit V2.0 for RPi 2